gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-power-delivery/_index.md

 Before we dive into PD, let's cover what happens without PD.
 The most basic powering scenario with Type-C connectors is simple pull-down of the CC lines, leading to 5V being provided on VBUS at either 1.5A or 3A.

+{{% ref "usb2.0-without-pd" %}} shows the basic connections on the CC lines when using USB 2.0 over a Type-C connector.

-{{% figure src="usb2.0-without-pd.webp" width="800px" caption="Basic connection scheme for USB 2.0 without PD over a Type-C connector." %}}
+{{% figure ref="usb2.0-without-pd" src="usb2.0-without-pd.webp" width="800px" caption="Basic connection scheme for USB 2.0 without PD over a Type-C connector." %}}

 The value of `\(R_p\)` is how the DFP advertises it's current capability.
 The UFP always has a fixed value for `\(R_d\)`.
 When connected together, they form a voltage-divider.
 The UFP can measure the voltage at the center point and determine the current capability of the DFP.